Briefpoint

 Legal Workflow Automation Software Overview

 These examples of legal workflow automation make the benefits of automation clear.
-Each automated workflow eases the burden on legal teams, creating more room for more important legal matters and other strategic tasks.
+Each automated workflow eases the burden on most legal teams, creating more room for more important legal matters and other strategic tasks.
 The cumulative result?
 More satisfied clients and increased law firm profitability.

 Don’t know what legal workflow automation software to start with?
 Consider automating the most tedious part of litigation first, the discovery phase.